Primary Navigation Mobile

 • Rearward visibility not great

 Comfort is a key element in the Qashqai’s success: a family of four or five will be very at home here.
-There is plenty of space front and rear, although rear headroom is pinched by the fitment of the panoramic glass roof.
+There is plenty of space front and rear, although rear headroom is pinched by the panoramic glass roof.
 Kids will be fine, but taller adults may notice their heads brushing the headlining in the back seats.

 White 2019 Nissan Qashqai front three-quarter driving